hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.js.md

 I'm currently looking for an alternative solution, but for now that's unfortunately the situation

 [9:52:01](#yNQEqGTaBCkWl-W_Ys5DaoZVty9fZmXfGBZ7Sdi9u-I) <ALANVF (theangryepicbanana)>:
-(and for those curious, I'm _still_ waiting to get in contact with a neurologist for my wrist issues Ì†ΩÌ∏≠)
+(and for those curious, I'm _still_ waiting to get in contact with a neurologist for my wrist issues üò≠)

 [15:52:09](#QBTSUu7g0F4Lzfe9S9F-huPXmxQG5YtchAAz3UZqb1s) <endo64>:
-I hope you get better soon Ì†ΩÌπè
+I hope you get better soon üôè

 [16:14:47](#ZFQ_SJPyQyF40nQeAPz0ZqMq9y4b9vI04zTA1-Ft02M) <GiuseppeChillemi (GiuseppeChillemi)>:
-> <@alanvf-5ebb41e5d73408ce4fe38f2e:gitter.im> (and for those curious, I'm _still_ waiting to get in contact with a neurologist for my wrist issues Ì†ΩÌ∏≠)
+> <@alanvf-5ebb41e5d73408ce4fe38f2e:gitter.im> (and for those curious, I'm _still_ waiting to get in contact with a neurologist for my wrist issues üò≠)

 I thought It was resolved.
 It's a base problem and I pray you will find a solution soon